ru-fu/discourse-docs/howto/container/launch.md

     amc launch --node=lxd0 bcmap7u5nof07arqa2ag

-> **Note:** AMS will still verify that the selected node has enough resources to host the container.
-If not, the container will fail to launch.
+[note type="information" status="Note"]AMS will still verify that the selected node has enough resources to host the container.
+If not, the container will fail to launch.[/note]

 ## Launch container with different Anbox platform